 If you are convicted of child abuse offenses, you may find yourself sentenced anywhere from one (1) year in jail to 40 years in state prison, depending on the severity of the offense and any alleged aggravating factors.
 In addition to penal consequences, certain types of child abuse convictions can have other long-lasting effects on your life.

-At the Cobb Criminal Defense Law Firm, attorney Stephen G. Cobb and his legal support team are committed to protecting the rights of those accused of child abuse and other criminal offenses.
+At the Florida Criminal Defense Legal Group, PLLC, attorney Stephen G. Cobb and his legal support team are committed to protecting the rights of those accused of child abuse and other criminal offenses.
 We will build an aggressive defense in every individual case, so please call us today at (850) 423-0035 to protect your rights and freedom.

 - What Is Actually Considered As Child Abuse In Florida?